jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 142S Effect of other enactments
 (1) Part 2 of the Legislation Act 2012 does not apply to material incorporated in a biosecurity document.
 (2) Subpart 1 of Part 3 of the Legislation Act 2012 applies to regulations that incorporate material, but the requirement in section 41 to present a disallowable instrument to the House of Representatives does not apply to material incorporated in regulations.
-(3) Sections 22 to 25 of the Standards Act 1988 are not affected by sections 142L to 142R.
+(3) Sections 29 to 32 of the Standards and Accreditation Act 2015 are not affected by sections 142L to 142R.

 ## Part 7 — Exigency actions